 Solace Messaging supports all kinds of messaging APIs, QoS, and data streaming as part of one platform across all clouds in a high performance, WAN optimized, easy to manage solution.
-It’s easily deployed in your public and private cloud environments and forms the perfect backbone for single or multi-cloud messaging support of your cloud native micro-services, IoT, big data capture, and next generation digital applications.
+It’s easily deployed in your public and private cloud environments and forms the perfect backbone for single or multi-cloud messaging support of your cloud native micro-services, IoT, big data capture, and next generation digital apps.

 Solace Messaging for PCF provides plans for both shared message router instances for cost-effective development as well as a variety of plans for dedicated message routers of varying performance, scale, and high-availability.
 Together they meet the requirements for a range of robust test and production deployments.

-One of the key strengths of Solace Messaging is its support for many different open transports and protocols, making Solace message routers ideal data distribution platforms to connect to any application.
+One of the key strengths of Solace Messaging is its support for many different open transports and protocols, making Solace message routers ideal data distribution platforms to connect to any app.

 In addition to the documentation here, there is also a wealth of information on the Solace Developer Portal.

 For cloud operators, the following section shows you how to install and configure Solace Messaging for PCF in your environments.

 For developers, there are a few resources to help you easily get started with Solace Messaging for PCF.
 Within this documentation, see the following sections: